rapid7/metasploit-framework/documentation/modules/post/windows/gather/enum_browsers.md

 # Vulnerable Application

 This post-exploitation module extracts sensitive browser data from both Chromium-based and Gecko-based browsers on the target system.
-It supports the decryption of passwords and cookies using Windows Data Protection API (DPAPI) and can extract additional data such as browsing history, keyword search history, download history, autofill data, and credit card information.
+It supports the decryption of passwords and cookies using Windows Data Protection API (DPAPI) and can extract additional data such as browsing history, keyword search history, download history, autofill data, credit card information and installed extensions.

 ## Supported Browsers